MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 Used to wrap a React component inside a "higher order" React component that knows how to synchronize your app's JavaScript bundle and image assets when it is mounted.
 Internally, the higher-order component calls [`sync`](#codepushsync) inside its `componentDidMount` lifecycle handle, which in turns performs an update check, downloads the update if it exists and installs the update for you.

-This decorator provides support for letting you customize its behaviour to easily enable apps with different requirements.
+This decorator provides support for letting you customize its behavior to easily enable apps with different requirements.
 Below are some examples of ways you can use it (you can pick one or even use a combination):

 1. **Silent sync on app start** *(the simplest, default behavior)*.
 Your app will automatically download available updates, and apply them the next time the app restarts (e.g. the OS or end user killed it, or the device was restarted).
 This way, the entire update experience is "silent" to the end user, since they don't see any update prompt and/or "synthetic" app restarts.